STADIUM DUDE’S NFL STADIUM RANK: #4

 It was no longer good enough to have a great open-air stadium with fabulous sightlines, wide concourses, club seating, a large endzone videoboard, and luxury suites.
 You needed luxury suites ON the field.
 A bar so close to the tunnel, you can tap your heroes on the shoulder for good luck as they take the field.
 An art collection displayed throughout the facility.
 5-star-hotel-quality finishings in the premium seating areas.
 A 160’×72′ HDTV that hangs between the 20 yard lines in the middle of the field.
 A retractable roof and 180 foot by 120 foot glass retractable doors at each end zone.
 3,000 TVs, 15,000 club seats, and 10 VIP lounges.
 And a 10-digit price tag.
 AT&T Stadium has it all.

 The place is huge.
-The stadium alone (excluding parking) sits on 73 acres (by comparison, Target Field, the Minnesota Twins baseball home, sits on 8).
-It can hold 100,000 people and takes up 3 million square feet of space.
+The stadium covers 73 acres and has over 3 million square feet of space.
+It can hold 100,000 people.
+It houses an art collection valued at over $150 million.
 Its size and its luxury make a statement befitting “America’s Team”.
 It’s a symbol of the extravagance and money-machine that is the National Football League.
 The overwhelming response when you experience it in person is pure awe.

 It only gets more awesome when you throw in an amazing game day production, the gorgeous Dallas Cowboys cheerleaders, and the knowledge that you’re likely on national TV.